Errors

 }Rule of thumb:

-200: parse the success envelope and check the endpoint’s domain status fields (likedata.lookupStatus). - If HTTP is not
+200— parse the success envelope and check the endpoint's outcome fields (likedata.lookupStatus). - Non-

-Depending on the endpoint, a successful response may still represent different lookup outcomes:
+Depending on the endpoint, a successful response can represent any of these outcomes:

-Always confirm the exact response schema on the endpoint page in the API reference.
+Always confirm the exact response shape on the endpoint page in the API reference.

 Disambiguating list routes

-Some list routes can return HTTP 200 with an empty data.* collection for more than one reason, and may not expose data.lookupStatus.
+Some list routes return HTTP 200 with an empty collection for more than one reason and don't expose data.lookupStatus.
+When that distinction matters:

 - Call the platform profile route for the same handle (

-data.lookupStatus(found,private,not_found) from the profile response. - Only then call the list route if you still need feed items.
+data.lookupStatus(found,private, ornot_found) from that response. - Call the list route only if you still need feed items.

-If you only need “posts or nothing,” you can skip the profile preflight and accept the ambiguity.
+If you only need "posts or nothing," skip the profile preflight and accept the ambiguity.

 Client logic

-200, inspect the endpoint-specific outcome fields - only enter your HTTP error handling path for non-
+200, inspect the endpoint's outcome fields. - Only fall into your error-handling path on non-

 Credits and outcomes